xcp-ng/uefistored/README.md

 # Contributing

-Contributions are welcome and may be submittedd as PRs to [](https://github.com/xcp-ng/uefistored).
+Contributions are welcome and may be submitted as PRs to [github](https://github.com/xcp-ng/uefistored).

 # Reporting bugs

-Bugs may be reported on [](https://github.com/xcp-ng/uefistored/issues).
+Bugs may be reported as [github issues](https://github.com/xcp-ng/uefistored/issues).

 Some helpful information may include: